Table of Contents

 We provide you with your autograder score to prevent small, simple bugs in your program from having a big impact on your grade.
 For example, a single misplaced character in a program's output may cause the program to fail many autograder tests.
 Seeing your autograder score can help you catch such cases.
 However, seeing your autograder score is not a replacement for testing your own program.

 To encourage testing, we will limit you to five submissions for an assignment.
-After the final submission, we will not take any more.
+Any submissions after your fifth one will not count.
 Therefore, you should test your code thoroughly, and use your five submissions wisely.
 Even if you change what you believe is a non-functional part of the code (comments), you should run your tests again.
 Submit your homework when you are confident that it is correct.

 Tokens (mentioned above) are for lateness.
 They are not a generic currency, and they cannot be used for extra submissions.
 The submission limit is to encourage testing, which is a separate issue from lateness.